klojang4j/klojang-templates/README.md

 ```

 Then, when inserting a list of Company instances into the template, the
-employees template would repeat within the departments template, which would
+employees template would repeat within the departments template. which would
 repeat within the companies template, which would repeat within the
 company-overview template.
 All this would happen with a single call to
 [RenderSession.populate()](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html#populate(java.lang.String,java.lang.Object,java.lang.String...)),
-simply because the structure of the template reflects the structure of the data
+simply because the structure of the template matches the structure of the data
 model.

 Note that this does not mean that the visual appearance of the template must